 Possess experience configuring hardware on data systems and platforms

 Make or advise on direct purchase of IT equipment

-We recruited 5 participants in our study, and the project did not include compensation to incentivize/reward participants.
-Therefore, we reached out to IT employees from my network or local organizations (mostly participants from school) via e-mail asking if they were willing to freely offer their time for the study.
+I recruited 5 participants in the study, and the project did not include compensation to incentivize/reward participants.
+Therefore, I reached out to IT employees from my network or local organizations (mostly participants from school) via e-mail asking if they were willing to freely offer their time for the study.

-Prior to starting, we asked our participants to answer a few pre-test questions describing their recent IT purchase experiences.
-We then engaged our participants with task-based scenarios to complete the following:
+Prior to starting, I asked our participants to answer a few pre-test questions describing their recent IT purchase experiences.
+I then engaged our participants with task-based scenarios to complete the following:

 Dell: You need to purchase a computer for your home office.
 Purchase your computer (1).
 Now use Ava to purchase your computer (2).